jooby-project/jooby/md/mvc-routes.md

 }
 ```

-### registering a mvc route
+### registering an mvc route

 Mvc routes must be registered, there is **no auto-discover** feature, no classpath scanning, ..., etc.

-The order in which you define your routes has a huge importance and it defines how your app will work.
+The order in which you define your routes is very important and it defines how your app will work.

 This is one of the reason why mvc routes need to be explicitly registered.

-The other reason is bootstrap time, declaring the route explicitly helps to reduce bootstrap time.
+The other reason is that declaring the route explicitly helps to reduce bootstrap time.

-So, how do I register a mvc route?
+So, how do I register an mvc route?

-In the same way everything else is registered in {{jooby}} from your application class:
+In the same way everything else is registered in {{jooby}}, from your application class:

 ```java
 public class App extends Jooby {